-The cattle of Geryon was the fourth labor of Heracles
+The cattle of Geryon was the tenth labor of Heracles

-As a fourth labor, Eurystheus ordered Heracles to go to the island Erytheia and bring him the cattle of the monstrous Geryon.
+As the tenth labor, Eurystheus ordered Heracles to go to the island of Erytheia and bring him the cattle of the monstrous Geryon.

-When he reacehd the island, it proved to be hard to approach the cattle because they were guarded by the herdsman Eurytion, a son of Ares, and Orthos, a dog with two heads and a snake tail.
+When he reached the island, it proved difficult to approach the cattle, as they were guarded by the herdsman Eurytion, a son of Ares, and Orthos, a dog with two heads and a serpent's tail.

-But Heracles managed to defeat the dog with his club and kill the herdsman as well.
-While trying to drive the cattle away, he confronted their master Geryon who engaged him in a battle.
-With an arrow, he killed Geryon as well.
+However, Heracles managed to defeat the dog with his club and also kill the shepherd.
+While trying to drive the cattle away, he encountered their master Geryon, who engaged him in a fight.
+With an arrow he also killed Geryon.